Rotational grazing: Approach

 In rotational grazing livestock are moved to portions of the pasture, called paddocks, while the other portions rest.
 The intent is to allow the pasture plants and soil time to recover.

 Healing native rangeland may require a combination of burning and rotational grazing.

-Rotational grazing can be used with ruminants such as cattle, sheep or goats.
-Or even non-ruminants such as pigs.
+Rotational grazing can be used with ruminants such as cattle, sheep or goats; non-ruminants such as pigs can also be used.
 The herds graze one portion of pasture, or a paddock, while allowing the others to recover.
 The length of time a paddock is grazed will depend on the size of the herd and the size of the paddock and local environmental factors.
 Resting grazed lands allows the vegetation to regrow.
 Rotational grazing is especially effective because grazers do better on the more tender younger plant stems.
 These systems may or may not leave parasites behind to die off, minimizing or eliminating the need for de-wormers, depending if the rotational time is smaller or larger than the parasitic life cycle.

 Benefits

 Herd health benefits arise from animals having access to both space and fresh air.
 Freedom of movement within a paddock results in increased physical fitness, which limits the potential for injuries and abrasion, and sometimes depending on the system reduces the potential of exposure to high levels of harmful disease-causing microorganisms and insects.

 In a concentrated animal feeding operation it is normal for a large number of animals to continuously occupy a small area.
 By comparison, with managed grazing, the animals are able to live in a more natural environment.
 The animals experience less disease and fewer foot ailments, depending on the rotational system being used.

 Managed rotational grazing is a key component of a regenerative agriculture system, as it functions as a constant feedback loop.
 Rotational grazing has been said to be more environmentally friendly in certain cases.
 Many pastures undergoing certain types of rotational grazing are less susceptible to soil erosion.
 Paddocks might require fewer inputs.
 These grazing regimes are sometimes said to be more resilient and more capable of responding to changing environmental conditions.
 Rotational grazing may reduce greenhouse gas emissions such as carbon dioxide, nitrous oxides, and methane.
-Adaptive multi-paddock grazing can result in a net carbon sink.
+One study looking at finishing stages suggested that adaptive multi-paddock grazing could result in a net carbon sink.
+However, the study's authors have cautioned that the results are limited in scope as they are only looking at one stage of an experimental system.
+Other studies have also found some land may sequester just as much or more without any grazing.